DavidCalebChaparroOrozco/Daily-Projects/README.md

     - **Results Display**: The application displays results for each survey, showing the distribution of votes.

   This project aims to provide a straightforward platform for conducting surveys online, enhancing user engagement and feedback collection. 📊🖥️✅
+* Day 92: Tower of Hanoi and N Queens Problem Solutions
+  * Today, we implemented solutions to the classic Tower of Hanoi and N Queens problems in Python.
+Here's a summary of our progress:
+    - **Tower of Hanoi**: We developed a recursive function to solve the Tower of Hanoi problem, which involves moving disks from one peg to another according to specific rules.
+The function efficiently moves disks from the source peg to the target peg using an auxiliary peg.
+    - **N Queens Problem**: We implemented a backtracking algorithm to solve the N Queens problem, which involves placing N queens on an NxN chessboard such that no queen attacks another.
+The algorithm ensures that each queen is placed safely by checking for conflicts with other queens in the same row, column, or diagonal.

+  These projects demonstrate the power of Python for solving complex problems and the importance of recursion and backtracking in solving these types of problems. 🎯👑